jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

  - Both solutions write a file to the project directory (versions.json / Gemfile.lock), listing out the gem versions that were utilised within the previous successful build.
  - The files even look loosely the same:

-{% include image.html
+{% include image-2.html
-    url="/images/2017/compare-versions-json-gemfile-lock-600x594.jpg"
-    srcset="
-      /images/2017/compare-versions-json-gemfile-lock-600x594.jpg 600w,
-      /images/2017/compare-versions-json-gemfile-lock-800x792.jpg 800w,
-      /images/2017/compare-versions-json-gemfile-lock-1000x990.jpg 1000w"
+    img="/2017/compare-versions-json-gemfile-lock"
     alt="Gemfile.lock versus Versions.json"
     caption="<strong>Gemfile.lock</strong> versus <strong>Versions.json</strong>"
-    width="600px"
 %}

-As I alluded to at the start of the article; the `bundler` solution **is** somewhat simpler and clearly more widely recognised.
+As I alluded to at the start of the article; the **Bundler** solution **is** somewhat simpler and clearly more widely recognised.
 It also tracks changes to your local environment's other Jekyll dependencies.
 For these reasons it is currently the solution I would recommend.

+A further argument is that the development tenant "{% include abbr.html abbr="DRY" full="Don't Repeat Yourself" %}", can be extended to encompass "Don't Repeat Your Framework".
+Clearly the custom solution above breaches this.

-That said; `bundler` does require you to run `bundle update` (and you must remember to do this regularly), whereas my **custom** _(read as: "proceed with caution"_) solution doesn't require you to do this.
+That said; **Bundler** does require you to run `bundle update` (and you must remember to do this regularly), whereas my **custom** _(read as: "proceed with caution"_) solution doesn't require you to do this.
 For this reason, I'm leaving this post here as food for thought.

 Comments (constructive) are welcome :smile:.